Health and wellness touch each of us differently. This is one person’s story.

 To date, this has never been the case — but I know this is likely down to my privilege as a white woman.

-(I’m equally aware that many people of color in professional settings have had vastly different experiences and are more likely to be penalized for their hair than their white counterparts.)
+(I’m equally aware that many people of color in professional settings have had vastly different experiences and are more likely to be than their white counterparts.)

 Bending for beauty is not pain.
 It’s hell.